 They require so little effort and are ready in just a few days.
 In theory, this works with anything that has seeds.
-Herbs, beans, chia seeds, you name it.
-For more gelatinous seeds, I hear you need special equipment though, so don’t try this method with chia seeds.
-If this is your first time, I recommend you try this with your favourite kind of bean.
+Herbs, beans, flax seeds, you name it.
+However, more gelatinous seeds require specific equipment, so this method won’t work for flax or chia.
+If this is your first time making sprouts, I recommend you try this method with your favourite kind of bean.

 What you need